OpenMS/pyopenms-docs/docs/source/smoothing.rst

     gf.filterExperiment(exp)
     MzMLFile().store("tutorial.smoothed.mzML", exp)

-We can now load our data into TOPPView to observe the effect of the smoothing, which becomes apparent when we overlay the two files (drag onto each other) and then zoom into a given mass range using Ctrl-G and select 4030 to 4045:
+We can now load our data into :term:`TOPPView` to observe the effect of the smoothing, which becomes apparent when we overlay the two files (drag onto each other) and then zoom into a given mass range using Ctrl-G and select :math:`4030` to :math:`4045`:

 .. image:: img/smoothing.png